 Prepare the Pattern:

-To assemble the large and extra large pattern pieces, cut out and match notches on the pattern, then tape together.
-These pieces can be traced onto freezer paper for easy handling, or pinned directly to the fabric.
+To assemble the large and extra large pattern pieces, cut out and match hash lines on the pattern, then tape together.

 Prepare the Fabric: